Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 - Modifies data to protect the privacy of individuals by either removing all PII or encrypting it.

 # Terms, Concepts, and Technologies
+~ IaC (Infrastructure as Code)
+		-  Infrastructure as code (IaC) allows infrastructure to be provisioned and managed using code, making it easier to manage, replicate, and scale.
+~ Serverless Architecture
+		- Serverless architecture is a cloud-computing model focusing on applications’ runtime
+		- Serverless is an architecture model that involves running code without provisioning or managing servers.
+		- Serverless computing allows developers to **build applications without managing server infrastructure**
+		- A serverless architecture reduces the complexity of deploying code into production, but it doesn't involve defining the underlying infrastructure as code
+~ In-line device
+		- An in-line device actively evaluates network traffic as it passes through, allowing it to reject or modify packets according to predefined security policies.
+This setup is ideal for actively enforcing security rules and blocking malicious traffic in real-time.
+~ Network Tap
+		- A network tap passively copies traffic for analysis without modifying or blocking packets, which does not align with the CSO's requirement for active traffic evaluation and control.
 ~ Ease of Deployment
 		- Ease of Deployment assesses how straightforward a system can be set up ~ Compute